timeddilation/FlowArtSimV1.1/README.md

 # FlowArtSimV1.1
 Unity Simulation for flow arts

 [Get Unity](https://unity3d.com/get-unity/download) for free, open this project in Unity.
+Currently using Unity Version 2018.2.4f1 Personal.

 Current, only 5 moves programmed in.
 There is a button list showing all moves that can be selected, which work for both Poi and Hoops Spinner models.